 GameStop (NYSE: GME)

 Some might call this the king of meme stocks.
-As we all know, GameStop is a video game retailer that flipped Wall Street upside down in January of 2021.
-Before its ascent to meme stock status, it was trading for less than $5.00 per share.
+But, as we all know, GameStop is a video game retailer that flipped Wall Street upside down in January 2021.
+Before its ascent to meme stock status, it traded for less than $5.00 per share.

 When some traders in r/WallStreetBets looked into the short position against GameStop, they realized what could be done.
-In just a few weeks, GameStop hit an unimaginable all-time high price of $483.00 per share.
+GameStop hit an unimaginable all-time high price of $483.00 per share in just a few weeks.

-The stock has fallen back down to Earth and currently trades at around $100 per share.
-Most would say that this is still an over-inflated price.
+The stock has fallen back to Earth and trades at around $20 per share.

 GameStop is undergoing a massive digital transformation that will likely see a shift in its business.
-Whatever the company one day becomes, the stock GME will always be known as the one that defeated Wall Street.
+But, whatever the company one day becomes, the stock GME will always be known as the one that defeated Wall Street.

 AMC (NYSE: AMC)

-GameStop’s main running mate has always been the theater chain, AMC.
-While AMC’s stock has never reached the heights of GameStop, it arguably has a strong legion of followers AMC Apes are all over social media and they have even named CEO Adam Aron the Silverback.
-AMC was on the verge of bankruptcy due to the pandemic, but a couple of short squeezes saved the company.
-The company is still trying to hang on as the pandemic continues, but the stock has erased most of the gains it has made over the past year.
+GameStop’s main running mate has always been the theater chain AMC.
+While AMC’s stock has never reached the heights of GameStop, it arguably has a strong legion of followers.
+AMC Apes are all over social media and have even named CEO Adam Aron the Silverback.
+AMC was on the verge of bankruptcy due to the pandemic, but a few short squeezes saved the company.
+The company is still trying to hang on as the pandemic continues, but the stock has erased most of its gains over the past year.

 Tesla (NASDAQ: TSLA)

 Yup, the great Tesla is also a meme stock.
 Well, kind of.
 Tesla is just popular everywhere: on Wall Street and in Reddit forums.
-It might be one of the only stocks that both sides of the argument agree on.
+It might be one of the only stocks that both sides agree on.

 Tesla gained notoriety in Reddit forums after its stock split in 2020.
 Since then, countless retail investors have made or broken their accounts trading Tesla.
-Call options are especially popular with Tesla’s stock since it has the tendency to surge on any given day.
+Call options are especially popular with Tesla’s stock since they surge daily.

 Palantir (NYSE: PLTR)

 I’m not exactly sure why Palantir was adopted as a meme stock.
-Some people say it is because the company is anti-establishment and plays by its own rules.
-Others say it is because Palantir went public at such an affordable direct listing price, that retail traders could buy into the stock.
-Whatever the reason, Palantir has become a very popular stock amongst social media traders.
+Some say the company is anti-establishment and plays by its own rules.
+Others say it is because Palantir went public at such an affordable direct listing price that retail traders could buy into the stock.
+Therefore, Palantir has become a very popular stock amongst social media traders.

-Palantir is a data analytics company that offers its Foundry and Gotham platforms to both government and commercial businesses.
-The company was founded by former PayPal founder Peter Thiel and the current CEO Alex Karp.
+Palantir is a data analytics company offering its Foundry and Gotham platforms to government and commercial businesses.
+Former PayPal founder Peter Thiel and the current CEO Alex Karp founded the company.
 Will Palantir ever become the company that investors believe it can be?
-That remains to be seen but several big investors, including Ark Invest’s Cathie Wood, hold significant positions in the stock.
+That remains to be seen, but several big investors, including Ark Invest’s Cathie Wood, hold significant positions in the stock.

 Are There Meme Cryptocurrencies?

 Absolutely!
-In fact, there’s actually a much larger number of meme coins than there are meme stocks.
+There’s a much larger number of meme coins than meme stocks.
 These are other assets that Elon Musk loves to pump up through social media, most notably DogeCoin.

 Other popular meme coins include Shiba Inu Token and any coin that has the name of Musk’s dog, Flloki, in the name.